ShalvenVighnes/Masters-Data-Science-Final-Project/README.md

 Information Gain and Probability Conditioning Basic (Using Benchmark method on Cleaned UMMC DATA).ipynb - This file is about using benchmark techniques on the cleaned UMMC dataset which later used to compare its performance.
 This is a Filter Method Feature Selection technique.

+RFE.ipynb- This file is about using RFE on the Cleaned UMMC Dataset.